Tuesday, December 30, 2025

 Counting Bodies, Losing Credibility: Volf’s Thesis Refuted

 Some essays collapse under the weight of their own errors and exaggerations.
-Miroslav Volf’s piece on Christian violence is one of them.
+Miroslav Volf’s piece on the history of Christian violence is one of them.
 Here is the original text for those interested in reading the whole piece for themselves:

 https://www.christiancentury.org/article/2010-04/body-counts